featbit/featbit-docs/pages/gitbook/iam/policies.md

 # Policies

 You manage access in FeatBit by creating policies and attaching them to IAM identities (users, groups of users) or FeatBit resources.
 A policy is an object in FeatBit that, when associated with an identity or resource, defines their permissions.
 FeatBit evaluates these policies when an IAM member makes a request.
-Permissions in the policies determine whether the request is allowed or denied.&#x20;
+Permissions in the policies determine whether the request is allowed or denied.

 ## Control level (Resource types)